By Matt O'Neill, MSc(Nut&Diet), APD

 - Go dancing after dinner to burn up some or all the excess energy.

-You don't have to make your entire Christmas dinner “fat-free”, but introducing some tasty lower calorie food choices can make some real energy savings.
+You don't have to make your entire Christmas dinner “diet”, but introducing some tasty lower calorie food choices can make some real energy savings.

 - Prepare or purchase lots of fruit salad.
 There's nothing more refreshing than fresh, juicy fruit salad.

-- Choose low-cal drinks such as diet soft drinks, mineral water or plain chilled water.
+- Choose low-cal drinks such as mineral water or plain chilled water.

 - Limit alcohol to particular times; say after 6pm as general rule.